aws/copilot-cli/site/content/docs/overview.md

 Welcome to the AWS Copilot CLI 🎉

-The Copilot CLI is a tool for developers to build, release, and operate production ready containerized applications on Amazon ECS and AWS Fargate.
+The Copilot CLI is a tool for developers to build, release, and operate production-ready containerized applications on Amazon ECS and AWS Fargate.
-From getting started, pushing to staging and releasing to production, Copilot can help manage the entire lifecycle of your application development.
+From getting started, pushing to staging, and releasing to production, Copilot can help manage the entire lifecycle of your application development.

 ## Installing